dtalaba/convertor/convertor/ReadMe.txt

 Resource.h
     This is the standard header file, which defines new resource IDs.
     Microsoft Visual C++ reads and updates this file.

-convertor.manifest
-	Application manifest files are used by Windows XP to describe an applications dependency on specific versions of Side-by-Side assemblies.
-The loader uses this information to load the appropriate assembly from the assembly cache or private from the application.
-The Application manifest  maybe included for redistribution as an external .manifest file that is installed in the same folder as the application executable or it may be included in the executable in the form of a resource.
-/////////////////////////////////////////////////////////////////////////////

-Other notes:

-The application wizard uses "TODO:" to indicate parts of the source code you should add to or customize.

-If your application uses MFC in a shared DLL, you will need to redistribute the MFC DLLs.
-If your application is in a language other than the operating system's locale, you will also have to redistribute the corresponding localized resources MFC100XXX.DLL.
-For more information on both of these topics, please see the section on redistributing Visual C++ applications in MSDN documentation.

 /////////////////////////////////////////////////////////////////////////////